 Much of your competition has most likely already risen to the challenge of creating unique marketing content.
 The best way to gain a competitive advantage over your competitors is to focus on your most ideal customers.

 This requires the creation of buyer personas.
 Creating a buyer persona is similar to writing a novel in which you create fictional customers who may or may not exist in real life.
 In this case, you’re developing a hypothetical identity to represent the type of customer who is most likely to consume the content you produce.

-To begin creating your buyer personas, look back at your previous customers and see what kind of content or products they once consumed or purchased from you.
+To begin creating your buyer personas, look back at your previous customers.
+Study what kind of content or products they once consumed or purchased from you.
 This may require a few additional steps: